Skip to main content

 tinycap "$1" -t 5

-You can now play back your recorded file using the same play.sh script:
+🎧 Once recorded, play back your file using the earlier play.sh script:

 Limitations